MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-entire-sqlserver-slow.md

 - Check for suboptimal SQL Server queries that are causing lots of I/O and saturating disk volumes with I/O requests.

-  - Find the queries that are causing a high number of logical reads (or writes) and tune those queries to minimize disk I/O-using appropriate indexes is the first step to do that
+  - Find the queries that are causing a high number of logical reads (or writes) and tune those queries to minimize disk I/O—using appropriate indexes is the first step.
   - Keep statistics updated as they provide the query optimizer with sufficient information to choose the best plan.
   - Redesigning queries and sometimes tables may help with improved I/O.

 - Filter drivers: The SQL Server I/O response can be severely impacted if file-system filter drivers process heavy I/O traffic.

-  - Exclude data folders from anti-virus scanning and have filter driver issues be corrected by software vendors to prevent the impact on I/O performance.
+  - Exclude data folders from anti-virus scanning and have filter driver issues corrected by software vendors to prevent the impact on I/O performance.

 - Other application(s): Another application on the same machine with SQL Server can saturate the I/O path with excessive read or write requests.
 This situation may push the I/O subsystem beyond capacity limits and cause I/O slowness for SQL Server.
 Identify the application and tune it or move it elsewhere to eliminate its effect on the I/O stack.
 This issue can be caused by other applications running on other machines but sharing the same SAN with this SQL Server machine.
-Work with your SAN administrator to balance I/O traffic (see check for hardware issues above).
+Work with your SAN administrator to balance I/O traffic (see "Check for hardware issues" above).

-For detailed troubleshooting of I/O related issue with SQL Server, see [Troubleshoot slow SQL Server performance caused by I/O issues](/sql/performance/troubleshoot-sql-io-performance).
+For detailed troubleshooting of I/O-related issues with SQL Server, see [Troubleshoot slow SQL Server performance caused by I/O issues](/sql/performance/troubleshoot-sql-io-performance).

 ## Step 6: Troubleshoot memory issues